achterberg/slack-notify/README.md

 ####User ID
   * Go to the following link, replacing the part after = with the slack token above
   * https://slack.com/api/users.list?token=replacewithSlackToken
-  * Look for the line begining with: "id":
+  * Look for the series of letter/numbers after the line beginning with: "id":
-  * Enter this in the User ID field
+  * Enter the above in the User ID field

 ###Configure Notifications
   * The plugin will show under Type: Notification Actions under Actions as Slack Notify.